-Now this is a highly technical area and of course demands that the Trainers have the ability to “Listen to the Horses” and to in fact be able to read precisely what they are talking about, complaining about or shouting about.
+Now this is a highly technical area and of course demands that the Trainers can “Listen to the Horses” and to in fact be able to read precisely what they are talking about, complaining about, or shouting about.
 I believe the Holy Grail of Horsemanship.

 You see, “Horses never Lie” and they are never wrong.
 If you can decipher what they are saying, they will tell you everything about their problems, where their problems lie and even everything about the previous Riders, even though we do not know them.